-Web example Piero Paialunga in Towards Data Science Even if all transition probabilities are known, it is not always possible to obtain statistical properties of the distribution directly...
+Even if all transition probabilities are known, it is not always possible to obtain statistical properties of the distribution directly...
 But one can simulate Markov Chain state sequence many times...
-Probability of visiting bars:

-Web example
+Web example 14_TwoBar2.ipynb

-Piero Paialunga in Towards Data Science

 Probability density for the number of drinks: